Geography of Iowa: Paleozoic plateau

 Also known as the Driftless Area, this region of scenic, high relief landscapes includes such features as resistant, bluff-forming bedrock outcrops, deep V-shaped valleys, caves, springs, and sinkholes.
 Glacial deposits and loess are thin or absent over most of the region.

 Des Moines lobe

 Often called the Prairie Pothole Region, the Des Moines Lobe was glaciated up until 12,000 years ago during the Wisconsin glaciation.
 The area is marked by rolling terrain and ridges.
 Historically, this area was peppered with small interconnected swamps, most of which were drained for farmland.
 The Iowa Great Lakes occur along the western edge of the Des Moines lobe.

 Southern Iowa drift plain

 The southern Iowa drift plain covers most of the southern half of Iowa.
 This is probably the most familiar landscape to travelers, since most of Interstate 80 in Iowa runs through the SIDP.
 The classic Iowa landscape, consisting of rolling hills of Wisconsin-age loess on Illinoian (or earlier) till.
-The SIDP is some of the most productive agricultural land in the world.
+The SIDP is some of the most productive agricultural land in the US.